 This Mandarin Orange Cake Recipe is the stuff of legends.
+You may have grown up calling it Pig Pickin Cake.
 Everyone who tries this cake needs the recipe and then is shocked by how few ingredients you need to make it.

 You only need SEVEN ingredients to make this orange pineapple cake, and that includes the frosting!

-This is a classic cake recipe that lot os of you grew up eating and loving at family gatherings, church picnics, and back yard BBQs.
+This is a classic cake recipe that lots of you grew up eating and loving at family gatherings, church picnics, and back yard BBQs.
 I got this recipe from my neighbor and fell in love immediately.

 Anywhere she takes this cake people need the recipe.
 And for good reason.
 It is moist, packed with flavor, and best of all it is super easy to throw together.